OldCrazyMan/WeatherWindow/README.md

 ## Before starting the program:
 * Сheck access to geolocation.
-* Past your apiKey in struck "Api"
+* Past your apiKey in struck "API"

 ## What it looks like: